zombodb/zombodb/POSTGIS-SUPPORT.md

 ```

 ## Querying the Sample Data
-The most common ways of searching across spatialized data would be through polygons and bounding boxes whether they be drawn by the user or calculated from the extent of a map on the screen.
-To do this we will use the Geo Polygon and Bounding Box queries as shown below
+The most common ways of searching across spatialized data would be searching through points using polygons and bounding boxes whether they be drawn by the user or calculated from the extent of a map on the screen.
+To do this we will use the Geo Polygon and Bounding Box queries as shown below.

 #### Geo Polygon Query
 The function used for this type of query is `dsl.geo_polygon`.
 It accepts arguments of `field` as a text value such as `point_to_query` and a VARIADIC of type `point`.
 A `point` is a string containing a comma separated `'lon, lat'` values.
 The query below would return all records whose geo_point field of PostGIS type `POINT` fell within the bounds of the polygon coordinates enumerated after it.
 As this is variadic and a polygon, it must contain at least three points and its ending latitude and longitude must be the same as its starting latitude and longitude.